Scoliosis

 Click on a question to see the answer.

-Common symptoms of scoliosis include: Uneven shoulders; One shoulder blade more prominent; Uneven waist; One hip higher than the other; Ribs protruding on one side; Leaning to one side.
+Common symptoms of scoliosis include: Uneven shoulders or shoulder blades; One hip higher than the other; Uneven waistline; Leaning to one side; Rib prominence when bending forward; Back pain (more common in adults).
 If you experience these symptoms persistently, consider consulting a healthcare provider.

-May progress during growth; stable after skeletal maturity.
+Lifelong structural condition; adolescent curves may stabilize after growth, adult curves tend to progress slowly.
 The duration can vary based on the underlying cause, treatment approach, and individual factors.

 More Muscles & Joints Conditions